Check GPU frequency and temperature

 # Stop the governor

-sudo systemctl stop cyan-skillfish-governor
+sudo systemctl stop cyan-skillfish-governor-smu

 # Manually set frequency/voltage